psychemedia/sin-eater-resources/resources/GUABG_guavas_tinner-baring-gould.md

 Joan Ford was uneasy and disconcerted.

-"Let us consider that another time," she said. '' Now think only of the blowing house."
+"Let us consider that another time," she said.
+"Now think only of the blowing house."

 "That will not be a hard matter," said he.
 "You have one already below you, at the sweep of the river —"

-"What, Lower Swancombe? "
+"What, Lower Swancombe?"

 "I do not know its name, but there are very ancient workings there, and among them the ruins of a blowing house, small, but sufficient; and I shall have to restore the furnace, and roof the building, and with small trouble I can put up a wheel and have a blast.'